 with $C_M = 1.66\times10^{-6}$~\AA$^2$/K [solid line in Figure~\ref{fig-zero_stress_distros_variances}(c)].
 Similarly, the numerically found variances $\Sigma^2_B$ for the bond angle distributions are well described by

 with $ C_B = 1.02\times 10^{-2}$~deg$^2$/K [solid line in Figure~\ref{fig-zero_stress_distros_variances}(d)].

-The linear dependence of these variances on temperature can be derived by the Boltzmann distribution when a quadratic approximation of the corresponding potential energy is considered.
+The proportionality of these variances with temperature can be derived through the Boltzmann distribution when a quadratic approximation of the corresponding potential energy is considered.
 In particular, by the second derivative of the Morse potential of Equation~\eqref{eqn-morse},